-Ultimately this will be a decision for shareholders to make.
-We will keep you updated as much as possible along the way and then provide you with the details needed to make an informed decision.
+Ultimately this will be a decision for our farmer shareholders to make.
+We will keep you updated as much as possible along the way and provide you with the details that sit behind any final decision.

 Miles will give you his perspective shortly, but before we go there, I do need to quickly cover off some other governance matters.